Update: This was initially written one month after starting my podcast Beyond Influential, and the insights here are still relevant today.

 A month ago, I released my first of many interviews for my podcast Beyond Influential, where I talk with today’s thought leaders about the power of influence, how it’s developed, and how they get us to consume both on and offline.
 It’s an idea I had over a year ago that I am finally making a reality.

-Here are just a few lessons I’ve already learned & some of the benefits I’ve taken away:
+Here are just a few lessons I’ve already learned from starting a podcast & some of the benefits I’ve taken away:

 1. Just Like Anything Else, Consistency is Key.

 Part of why I waited so long to start Beyond Influential was because I wanted to make sure I could be consistent with publishing.
 I wanted to be in a place where I could ensure a timely delivery (every Wednesday) and a steady stream of supporting content.
 It is really important when you are community building, or in any relationship, that you are there when you say you are going to be there.
 That routine and expectation need to be established in order to create audience trust and loyalty.
 Consistency isn’t a tactic, it’s essential.